 - Take notes during a conference or class using the main section.

 - After the conference, write down things you’ll need to remember and a prompt for each at the cues section so you can review your notes.

 - Write a summary of your notes in the summary segment at the bottom.

 Using the Cornell method, you can cover all types of events, lectures, or even meetings.

 The Outline Method

-The Outline method is one of the best and most popular note-taking methods for students and professionals as well.
-It allows you to organize your notes in a structured form.
-This helps you to save a lot of time for further reviewing and editing.
+The outline method is one of the best and most popular note-taking methods for students and professionals.
+It allows you to organize your notes in a structured format.
+This helps you save a lot of time for further reviewing and editing.

 As the method’s name suggests, it requires you to structure your notes in the form of an outline by using bullet points to represent different topics and subtopics.

 Start writing main topics on the far left of the page and add related subtopics in bullet points below using indents.